jacquelinel33/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ### Business Task
 1. Write SQL queries to help the owner analyze his customers including visiting patterns, customer spending habits, and favorite menu items.
-2. Use the insights to make decisions around expanding the existing customer loyalty program
+2. Use the insights to make decisions around expanding the existing customer loyalty program.
 3. Generate basic datasets for the team to inspect on their own without writing SQL.

 ### Case Study Questions